ben/ben.github.com/source/_posts/2013-02-07-libgit2-checkout.markdown

 categories: libgit2
 ---

-**TODO: this isn't actually relevant.**
-What's the first thing you do once you've cloned a repository?
-That's right, you switch branches.
-Or find a point in the history that has *awful* source code, and make a blog post about how terrible it is.

-Well, the way git pronounces "move around in history" is `checkout`.
+So you've got this [git repository](/2013/03/05/libgit2-the-repository), and it's got a bunch of stuff in it – refs, trees, blobs, commits – and you want to work with that stuff.
+One way to think about that stuff is by thinking about how it's organized into [three trees](http://git-scm.com/2011/07/11/reset.html), and moving stuff between those trees.
+In libgit2, the way you get stuff from a commit into the index and the working tree is by using the checkout API.

 ## This isn't "`git checkout`"

 The first thing to realize is that libgit2 isn't just a reimplementation of the git command line tool.
 That means that some terminology is reused, but doesn't necessarily work the same way.
-In libgit2, checkout is all about modifying the index and/or working directory, based on content from the index or a tree in the .
+In libgit2, checkout is all about modifying the index and/or working directory, based on content from the index or a tree in the object database.

 Libgit2's checkout API has (as of this writing) three modes:

-* `git_checkout_head` updates the index and working tree to match the content of the commit-tree pointed to by `HEAD`.
+* `git_checkout_head` updates the index and working tree to match the content of the tree pointed to by `HEAD`.
 * `git_checkout_index` updates the working directory to match the content of the index.
 * `git_checkout_tree` updates the working directory to the content of a specified tree.